 This recipe comes courtesy of The Old Farmer’s Almanac Everyday Baking.
-Click here to browse our classic Almanac cookbooks!
+Click here to see our classic Almanac cookbooks!

 Beat in the eggs, one at a time.
 Blend in the vanilla.
 Using a wooden spoon, stir in the dry mixture, about half at a time.
 Add the chocolate chips and walnuts.
 Stir until evenly mixed.
 Cover and refrigerate for 1 hour (or longer; if longer, let sit at room temperature for 10 to 15 minutes before shaping).